The Corporate Tax Planning Law Review: Canada

 Withholding on outbound payments (domestic law)

-Canada imposes withholding tax at a statutory rate 25 per cent rate on most types of passive income paid to non-residents, including dividends, management fees, rents, royalties, trust and estate distributions, and payments for restrictive covenants (e.g., non-competition covenants).
-This rate of withholding may be reduced under an applicable bilateral income tax treaty.
+Canada imposes withholding tax at a statutory rate of 25 per cent on most types of passive income paid to non-residents, including interest, dividends, management fees, rents, royalties, trust and estate distributions, and payments for restrictive covenants (e.g., non-competition covenants).
+This rate of withholding tax may be reduced under an applicable bilateral income tax treaty.

 Domestic law exclusions or exemptions from withholding on outbound payments